Key Takeaway

 Compliance Note

 This guide provides general information about coordinating VA and Social Security benefits.
 It is not legal or financial advice and does not guarantee specific outcomes for either VA or SSA claims.
-Eligibility rules differ.
+Woobie.io does not assist with the preparation, presentation, or prosecution of claims.
 Always verify current regulations and procedures directly with the VA at va.gov and the SSA at ssa.gov.

 Final Resources:

-- Community Section to connect with fellow veterans navigating both systems.
+- Community Section to connect with fellow veterans.